 I have a masters degree in business administration and worked for the federal government in Washington, D.C. for 30 years.
-I live in northern Virginia with my husband and our “lab mix” dog.
+I live in Virginia with my husband and our “lab mix” dog.
 I enjoy hiking, playing golf, gardening and reading.

 You can read more about my breast cancer story here.

 I also post frequent updates on the After Twenty Years Facebook page (facebook.com/after20yrs) and on Twitter (twitter.com/after20yrs) and Pinterest (pinterest.com/lisadeferrari), so please stop by and join us on those sites too!